modcloth-cookbooks/modcloth-hubot/README.md

 ## nginx support

-If you'd like your Hubot to live behind nginx with some niceties like SSL and basic auth, you might configure the your `modcloth_hubot.nginx.*` attributes like so:
+If you'd like your Hubot to live behind nginx with some niceties like SSL and basic auth, you might configure your `modcloth_hubot.nginx.*` attributes like so:

     default_attributes(